slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 # Courtesy Notices

-* [Brackets Vim](https://github.com/megalord/brackets-vim) - The VIM splitview but referenced the ongoing SplitView work in core.
+* [Brackets Vim](https://github.com/megalord/brackets-vim) - VIM `readme.md` references the ongoing SplitView work in core.
 Please let us know how it works for you.
 We tried your extension but the command `:vsp` throws an RTE in both master without SplitView and this branch.
 Otherwise it appeared that VIM commands worked normally in the SplitView branch.